Gyeeta/gyeeta.github.io/docs/installation/partha_install.md

 :::note

-Although this install package will try installing the Kernel Headers, if not present, users are advised to first install the Linux Kernel Headers before installing the package.
+Although this install package will try installing the Kernel Headers, if not present, users on older Linux distributions are advised to first install the Linux Kernel Headers before installing the package.
 Please refer to [Kernel Headers](#kernel-headers).

 :::